 Jack Australia provides EWP training for both below 11 meter Yellow card, EWPA accreditation “Trained Operator Card” for the safe use of scissor lift, knuckle boom lifts up to 11 metres.
 And/Or Safework, high risk (HR) licence, identified as TLILIC2005A licence to operate a boom type elevating work platform (boom length over 11 metres or more) Unit Of Competency.
-Our Elevated work platform training facility is located in Seven Hills, Western Sydney, approximately 15 mins west of Parramatta.
-Located approximately half way between Parramatta and Blacktown.
-The Nearest train station is either Toongabbie, or Seven Hills railway station.
-Our Elevating work platform training facility is approximately a 15 minute walk from either train station.
+Our Elevated work platform training facility is located in Riverstone, North Western Sydney, approximately 5 mins drive from Rouse Hill Town Centre, and just a short walk from Riverstone train station.
+Located approximately half way between Windsor and Seven Hills.
+The Nearest train station is either Riverstone, or Vineyard railway station.
+Our Elevating work platform training facility is approximately a 10 minute walk from either train station.

 Our EWP training facility